Mario-td/Hand-Gesture-Classification-with-Tensorflow-2.0/README.md

 # Hand gesture classification
 The main motivation of this project is to approach the challenge of human activity recognition (HAR), in particular hand gestures.
 The solution is inspired by skeleton-based models of the hand, which use 3D locations of the joints in RGB-D images as observable features of human gestures.
 The designed deep neural network predicts dynamic hand gestures from 3D coordinate series.
 It is also built a model which 2D coordinates to evaluate the impact of the depth coordinate in the results.
 The input consists of the coordinates of the hand keypoints in time steps.
+Two models are built, one of them with 3D coordinates and another one without the depth data.

 ## Gesture classes
 The dataset is composed of 5 different gestures: